Online school put US kids behind. Some adults have regrets.

 “Ultimately, I still feel that remote learning was really the only thing to do,” Cross said.

-A representative from the American Federation of Teachers declined in an interview to say whether the national union regrets the positions it took against reopening schools.
+A representative from the American Federation of Teachers declined in an interview to address whether the union regrets the positions teachers took against reopening schools.

 “If we start to play the blame game,” said Fedrick Ingram, AFT’s secretary-treasurer, “we get into the political fray of trying to determine if teachers did a good job or not.
 And I don’t think that’s fair.”